jvaubourg/php-piratebox/README.md

 * Free files and folders deleting (can be disabled)
 * Fancy URLs (can be disabled)
 * Keyboard shortcuts and context menus
-* Full AJAX with direct URLs
+* Full AJAX with direct URLs and browser history
 * Do not require a database
 * Completely translatable with gettext
 * Responsive design (mobile-friendly)